 The Rosette Nebula can be seen very faintly to the upper left of Betelgeuse in Orion.

 The Rosette Nebula

-The striking shape of this nebula was sculpted by the winds and radiation from the cluster of young stars in the center of the Rosette known as NGC 2244.
+The striking shape of this nebula was sculpted by the winds and radiation from the open cluster of young stars in the center of the Rosette known as NGC 2244.
 The star cluster inside of the Rosette Nebula was discovered by John Flamsteed in 1690, but the associated nebula was not observed until much later.

 - Constellation: Monoceros

 - Magnitude: 9.0

 - Cataloged: Caldwell 49, SH 2-275